Torus equivariant K-stability: Introduction

 \section{Introduction}

-By the Yau-Tian-Donaldson conjecture for Fano manifolds \cite{yau, tian, donaldson}, solved by Chen, Donaldson and Sun \cite{cds1, cds2, cds3, cds4}, we know that a smooth Fano $M$ admits a K\"ahler-Einstein metric if and only if it is K-stable, a purely algebro-geometric condition expressed through the positivity of certain GIT weights (known as Donaldson-Futaki weights or invariants).
+The Yau-Tian-Donaldson conjecture for Fano manifolds \cite{yau, tian, donaldson} predicts that a smooth Fano $M$ admits a K\"ahler-Einstein metric if and only if it is K-polystable, a purely algebro-geometric condition expressed through the positivity of a certain limit of GIT weights (the Donaldson-Futaki weight or invariant).
+There are by now several proofs, in different degrees of generality (i.e. allowing $M$ to have mild singularities, a boundary in the MMP sense, and/or slightly modifying the notion of K-stability), using different methods.

-A K\"ahler-Einstein metric, or, more generally, a constant scalar curvature K\"ahler metric, if it exists, can always be taken invariant under the action of a compact group of automorphisms of $M$.
-From the GIT point of view, when the point whose stability we would like to study has a non-trivial reductive stabiliser $H$, the Hilbert-Mumford Criterion can be strengthened: it is enough to consider one parameter subgroups which commute with $H$ \cite{Kempf}.
-These facts suggest that there should be an equivariant version of the previous conjecture, both in the Fano and in the general case.
+For an arbitrary polarised manifold $(X,L)$ the most natural generalisation of a K\"ahler-Einstein metric is a constant scalar curvature K\"{a}hler (cscK) metric representing the first Chern class of $L$.
+If such a metric exists, $(X,L)$ is called a cscK manifold.

-Recently Datar and Sz\'ekelyhidi \cite{gaborCont} have given a new proof of the Yau-Tian-Donaldson conjecture, showing the existence of K\"ahler-Einstein metrics along the smooth continuity method under the K-stability assumption.
-As a consequence they establish an equivariant version of the Chen-Donaldson-Sun theorem.
+A K\"ahler-Einstein metric, or more generally a cscK metric, if it exists, can always be taken invariant under the action of a compact group of automorphisms of $M$.
+From the GIT point of view, when the point whose stability we would like to investigate has a non-trivial reductive stabiliser $H$, the Hilbert-Mumford Criterion can be strengthened: it is enough to consider one-parameter subgroups which commute with $H$ \cite{Kempf}.
+These facts suggest the following folklore conjecture (all the notions required in the rest of this introduction will be recalled in Section \ref{backSec}.) \begin{conj} Let $(X,L)$ be a polarised variety and let $G$ be a reductive subgroup of $\Aut(X,L)$.
+Then $(X,L)$ is K-polystable if and only if for every $G$-equivariant test-configuration the Donaldson-Futaki invariant is greater than or equal to zero, with equality if and only if the normalisation of the test-configuration is a product. \end{conj}